dxing91/toy-robot-simulator/README.md

 REPORT
 Output: 3,3,NORTH

-# Starting the Application
+# Using the Application
+- If this is your first time using the application, run 'npm install'.
 - To start the application, run 'npm start'.
+- Application runs in the terminal.
+Simply enter commands into the terminal.
+Follow the prompts as necessary.
-- To test application, run 'npm test'.
+- To test the application, run 'npm test'.
-- Test includes a general test using the example inputs listed above.
+- Test includes a general test which uses the example inputs listed above.